Mallick17/AWS-S3/README.md

 | S3 Glacier | **\$4.00** |
 | S3 Glacier Deep Archive | **\$0.99** |

-Would you like to include retrieval costs or other fees in the calculation?

 ---
 ## **Summary & Recommendations**
 1. **Use S3 Standard** for frequently accessed data.